gcmendes22/mfrc522-atm-project/README.md

 ask the user to choose the option.
 Execute the operation according to the selected option.
 This procedure happens every time that the user swipe de tag into the reader.

-### Bugs and Reports

-Although the application works correctly, there were some errors and problems:

-1. We only have 1.5 seconds to start writing the option.
-2. Everything we write on the keyboard is not written on the screen.
-   The card or tag, must be present to the reader during the entire operation.